 Additionally, Xometry's FDM solution offers large build volumes, a variety of colors, and a diverse selection of production-grade thermoplastics — from ABS to Polycarbonate to Ultem.
 Our full list of plastic material capabilities is constantly being expanded and updated to fit your unique manufacturing needs.

-Many industries benefit from FDM 3D printing and its rapid prototyping capacity, including aerospace & defense, consumer products, industrial engineering, automotive, and medical.
+Many industries benefit from FDM 3D Printing and its rapid prototyping capacity including aerospace and defense, consumer products, industrial engineering, automotive, and medical.

 Will It Leak, or Won’t It?

 We put these 3D Printing materials to the test.
 Find out the results of our impact resistance challenge!